dracula151997/dracula151997/README.md

   - **Comprehensive Asset Tracking**: Visualize account assets through dynamic graphs.
   - **Global Transfers**: Facilitates seamless transfers to and from Derayah Global accounts.
   - **Investment Fund Subscriptions**: Enables easy comparison, subscription, and monitoring of fund details.
-  - **Premium Services**: Subscribe to packages like "Derayah Insight" and "Argaam Derayah" for enhanced market analytics.
-  - **Customer Support**: Connect via unified number, email, or social media channels for assistance.

   Whether you’re a seasoned trader or an investment enthusiast, Derayah Financial offers a professional-grade solution to manage and grow your portfolio.